-Have the brake pads replaced by a Ducati Dealer or Authorized Service Centre.
+Have the brake pads replaced contact your Dealer or an authorised Ducati Service Centre.

-Lubricating cables and joints The condition of the outer throttle and choke cables should be checked at regular intervals.
+Lubricating cables and linkages

+The condition of the outer throttle and choke cables should be checked at regular intervals.
 The outer cables should show no signs of kinking or cracking.
 Operate the controls to make sure the inner cables slide smoothly inside the outer cables: if you feel any friction or catching, have the cable replaced by a Ducati Dealer or Authorized Service Centre.
-To prevent problems, periodically open the twistgrip housing by unscrewing the two bolts (1, fig. 67) and lubricate the ends of each control cable and the races with SHELL Advance Grease or Retinax LX2.
+To prevent problems, periodically open the twistgrip housing by unscrewing the two bolts (1, fig. 79) and lubricate the ends of each control cable and the races with SHELL Advance Grease or Retinax LX2.